mrtzmhmmd/fanap-campus/README.md

 # fanap-campus
-This repository created for Java course in  fanap campus
+This repository created for java course in  fanap campus 2024